USC United Summit Center - John D. Good Recovery Center Philosophy

 WHAT ALUMNI SAY

 Reviews from alumni are generally positive.
-Five reviewers on the center’s Facebook page, which the facility maintains, provided an average rating of four stars to date, and a single Google reviewer submitted a five-star review.
-Amoret, in her five-star Facebook review, described her treatment as “one of the best thing that ever happened to me five years ago,” and Savannah wrote: “John D. Good is a awesome and fair place to Help NA and I see the people that made mistakes turn into a happyer life for people.”
+Four reviewers on the center’s Facebook page, which the facility can manage, provided an average rating of 4.8 out of five stars to date, and a single Google reviewer submitted a five-star review.
+Amoret, in her five-star Facebook review, described her treatment as “one of the best thing that ever happened to me.”
+Similarly, reviewer Savannah wrote: “John D. Good is a awesome and fair place to Help NA and I see the people that made mistakes turn into a happyer life for people.”

 WHAT FRIENDS & FAMILY SAY

 Two loved ones surveyed by Rehabs.com suggested that John D. Good Recovery Center provided basic but effective care for their family members to date.
-While neither respondent mentioned any noteworthy amenities, both rated the facility four and five stars for family participation, counseling options, and cleanliness.
+While neither respondent mentioned any noteworthy amenities, both rated the facility four and five out of five stars for family participation, counseling options, and cleanliness.
 B.G. wrote: “They had counseling classes all day long and NA/AA meetings every evening.
 Each person was expected to do chores and participate in their rehabilitation.”
-And Bryan wrote: “Once your in its a good place be.”
+Loved one Bryan told Rehabs.com: “Once your in its a good place be.”

 Treatment fees are based on the individual’s care, services, and duration of treatment.
 According to the facility’s website, USC accepts Medicare, Medicaid, and several private insurances.
 Additionally, some financial assistance is available to clients of limited means.